How to Change the SFTP Port

 SFTP can be used as a replacement for the legacy FTP protocol.
 It has all the functionality of FTP but with a more secure connection.

-Don’t confuse SFTP with FTPS.
-Both protocol serve the same purpose.
+Do not confuse SFTP with FTPS.
+Both protocols serve the same purpose.
 However, FTPS stands for FTP Secure, and it is an extension to the standard FTP protocol with support for TLS.

 What Port Does SFTP Use

-SFTP is a subsystem of SSH and provides the same level of security as SSH.
+SFTP is a subsystem of SSH and shares the same port and the same level of security as SSH.

 The default SFTP port is 22.